scheinerman/ShowSet.jl/README.md

 ## Usage

-Without the use of this module, `Set` and `BitSet` objects display like this:
+Without the use of this module, `Set` objects display like this:

 ```julia
 julia> BitSet([1,3,0])